Terradue/doc-tep-geohazards/source/tutorials/setap.rst

-* Filter and select data for your job as described in the :doc:`../community-guide/platform/geobrowser` documentation and in the :doc:`Data discovery<../community-guide/data>` section.
+* Filter and select data for your job as described in the :ref:`community-guide-platform-geobrowser-search-panel-label` documentation and in the :ref:`community-guide-platform-geobrowser-intelligent-map-tools-label` section.

 * Insert the selected data into the *Product (url) list* field in the application panel on the right of the Web UI.